joeatwork/mazes-c/README.md

     make run-tests

 A more detailed description of the requirements to build the system can be inferred from the Dockerfile included with this project.
+You can build the dockerfile (which includes the very silly, certainly insecure maze service) you can run.

+    make container